junaidahmed339/skywater130_physicalverification/README.md

 ### PV_D1SK2_L1 - Check Tool Installations

 - xschem
-First of all, xschem steup is checked by using the following commad: xschem xschem –tcl test.tcl -q
+First of all, xschem steup is checked by using the following commad:
+^^xschem^^
+xschem –tcl test.tcl -q

 ![This is an image](lab1/1.PNG)